 In Fig.~\ref{fig:7}(a), the spin-up bands are depicted in various electric field in strength for 300nm-QWR.
-We see that in the presence of an electric field about $0.06 \times 10^{6}~\frac{V}{m}$ (threshold of the electric field), the electron-like and the hole-like bands overlap to each other.
+We see that in the presence of an electric field about $0.06 \times 10^{6}~\frac{V}{m}$ (threshold of the electric field), the electron-like and hole-like bands overlap to each other.
 So the band gap closes absolutely, and two channels of current (electron and hole channels) open in the zero gate voltage.
 In this situation, the electron-pocket and hole-pocket current, which is shown in \ref{fig:7}(b), from point 1 to point 2, and point 3 to point 4 respectively, are responsible for the transport of current.
-The electron-pocket produces a spin current in the middle of the upper half, which is not helical and considers no remarkable behavior (the inset plot of Fig.~\ref{fig:7}(b)), But for the hole-pocket, the spin current is helical that shows a topological state with non-zero spin Hall conductance.
-According to our previous discussion, when the Fermi energy is in the middle of band gap, QWRs are in the trivial state ($G_{xy}^{(s)}=0$) but by the increase of the strength of the transverse electric field, the band gap decreases, and in the threshold of an electric field, the overlap takes places.
+The electron-pocket causes a spin current in the middle of the upper half that is not helical and considers no remarkable behavior (the inset plot of Fig.~\ref{fig:7}(b)), but for the hole-pocket, the spin current is helical that shows a topological state with non-zero spin Hall conductance.
+According to our previous discussion, when the Fermi energy is in the middle of band gap, QWRs are in the trivial state ($G_{xy}^{(s)}=0$), but by increasing the strength of transverse electric field, the band gap decreases, and in the threshold of an electric field, the overlap takes places.
 Consequently, a helical hole current produces, and a topological phase transition occurs.
-Table~\ref{tab:2} reports the threshold of the electric field for various QWRs in width.
-This indicates the electric field threshold decreases widely by the increase of the width of QWRs.
+Table.~\ref{tab:2} reports the threshold of the electric field for various QWRs in width.
+This indicates the electric field threshold decreases widely by increasing the width of QWRs.